Board of Trustees

 Henry Lichstein ’60 is a venture capitalist and consultant to startups.
 He spent 30 years at Citibank, most recently as assistant to the chairman for internet activities, responsible for technology strategy and advanced development efforts.
 Mr. Lichstein has served on the Boards of Santa Fe Institute and Teradata (sold to AT&T in 1992).
 He was treasurer and governor of the New York Academy of Sciences for ten years, and served on the Higher Education Issues Panel of the Association of Governing Boards of Colleges and Universities, and on the National Academy of Sciences’ Committee to Study the Impact of Information Technology on performance of Service Activities.
 He holds BS degrees in electrical engineering and economics, and an MS in management, all from MIT.
 He lives with his wife in the Los Angeles area.
 His son Daniel attended SSP in 1988.

-Michael H. McKay ’78 is an Adjunct Professor at Brandeis International School of Business, where he teaches courses in finance.
+Michael H. McKay ’78 is an Senior Lecturer at Brandeis International School of Business, where he teaches courses in finance.
 He is also an Advisory Partner at Bain & Company, Inc., a leading global strategy consulting firm.
 He holds an AB (magna cum laude) from Harvard College in economics, and an MBA from the University of Chicago, where he won the Mayer Prize as outstanding graduating student and the George Hay Brown Prize as outstanding marketing student.
 He retains a passion for astronomy as an amateur observer, and is passing this passion along to his three children.
 Mr. McKay lives in the Boston area.